-If you’re carrying around old, unused, or forgotten credit cards, you’re not alone.
+If you’re carrying around old, forgotten plastic in your wallet, and wondering exactly what to do with unused credit cards, you’re not alone.
 According to 2014 Gallup data on credit card ownership, 18% of Americans have as many as three to four credit cards.
 It stands to reason that some of those cards aren’t being used regularly, and are simply taking up space in your wallet or are laid to rest at the bottom of your purse.

 Some Cards Can Be Safely Canceled